rocketeers/docs/II-Concepts/Tasks.md

 ?>
 ```

-You give as first argument the name of the name of the Task you'd like to act on (or an array of names), and then your task.
-Again, you can use the three types of tasks : strings, closures or classes.
+As a first argument you give the name of a Task (or an array of names) you'd like to act on and then your task.
+Again, you can use the three types of tasks: strings, closures or classes.

 ## Defining your own Tasks

 Rocketeer also provides you with a task-running system to create, manage and run your own tasks.
-You can put those either in a `.rocketeer/tasks.php` file, or if you have a lot, in
-a `./rocketeer/tasks/` folder which will load all the files in it.
+You can put those either in a `.rocketeer/tasks.php` file or - if you have a lot of them - in a `./rocketeer/tasks/` folder which will load all the files in it.

 ### Via the facade